Reduced critical slowing down for statistical physics simulations: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work we used a simple two-dimensional Ising model to demonstrate the potential of LLR algorithm to reduce critical slowing down of Monte-Carlo simulations in a common situation when high potential barriers between different parts of the configuration space make Monte-Carlo updates non-ergodic.
-While for the Ising model there are efficient model-specific cluster algorithms that eliminate this problem, the advantage of the LLR method is that it is applicable to any lattice field theory.
-Correspondingly, our analysis is performed without making any explicit assumptions on the symmetry of the model.
+Local update algorithms for Markov chains of a given sample size tend to fail exploring the full configuration space, and hence ergodicity, for theories in the regime of a spontaneously broken symmetry.
+In this regime, the marginal distribution of the order parameter exhibits several regions of equal stochastic importance but importance sampling generically selects only one of these regions and fails to transition between.
+Consequently, the autocorrelation function rises exponentially with the system size ({\it super critical slowing down}).
+A second question arising is whether the autocorrelation length still rises polynomial, say at criticality ({\it critical slowing down}).
+We adressed both issues in this study.

-Our basic idea is to identify the long-wavelength mode or observable that exhibits the largest autocorrelation time in a Monte-Carlo process.
-We then decompose the configurations space into the mode and the hyperspace orthogonal to this mode.
-The LLR methodology allows to integrate the slow mode explicitly while the integration over the hyperspace is done stochastically using MCMC techniques.
+Our approach is to decompose the configuration space into the order parameter as a collective coordinate and the hyperspace orthogonal to this mode.
+Wang-Landau techniques (and the LLR method, in particular) are ideally placed to integrate the slow mode explicitly while the integration over the hyperspace is done stochastically using MCMC techniques.

+In this paper, we used a simple two-dimensional Ising model to demonstrate to explore the performance of the LLR method.
+For the Ising model, there are efficient model-specific cluster algorithms that not only eliminate {\it super critical slowing down} but also largely alleviate {\it critical slowing down} as witnessed by a small dynamical critical exponent.
+Note, however, that cluster algorithms are only available for very specific models.
+The present research targets algorithms that work for a large class of models 'out of the box' without major fine-tuning.

 For the Ising model, the mode that exhibits the longest autocorrelation time is the global magnetisation, that is, the sum of all spins.
 We expect that for all models that are well described by the Landau theory of phase transitions the global order parameter will always have the longest autocorrelation time.
+To confirm this, we also studied the autocorrelation time for the mode with lowest nonzero momentum $p = \frac{2 \pi}{L}$, where $L$ is the linear system size.
 Our approach also resembles, to some extent, lattice QCD simulations in fixed topological sectors \cite{Brower:2003yx}.
 Indeed, global topological charge is known to be the observable with longest autocorrelation time in lattice QCD.